Artem1508/Roblox-Server-Browser/README.md

-OK SO, 🍪, download zip file, unpack it, find file "main", and just run it:)
+OK SO, 🍪, download zip file, unpack it, find file "main.exe", and just run it:)
 Only BAPN for now